Last Updated on February 25, 2026 by Maged kamel

 The following case is a fixed-end beam with two braces at the exterior supports.

-We will find the Cb value-bracing at the midpoint of a beam under a uniform load.
+We will find the Cb value for bracing at the midpoint of a beam under a uniform load.
 As we know from our structural analysis study for a fixed-end beam under uniform load, the fixed-end moment of such a beam will be equal to W*L^2/12, where W is the uniform load, and L is the span of the beam.

 As we know from our structural analysis study for a fixed-end beam under uniform load, the fixed-end moment of such a beam will be equal to W*L^2/12, where W is the uniform load, and L is the span of the beam.

-The middle moment can be found by adding the positive WL2/8 and the fixed end moments of W*L2/12.
+The middle moment can be found by adding the positive WL2/8 and the fixed-end moments W*L2/12.

 To estimate the CB value-bracing at the midpoint of a beam-uniform load, we divide part AC into four quarters and assess the value of moments at the different points.
-The next slide image includes the steps to find M’a and M’b moment values.
+The next slide shows the steps to find the M’a and M’b moment values.

 The next step is to estimate the moment for C’ in the third quarter for segment Ac.
 The value of the moment at C’ will be equal to (13/384)*w*L^2.
 The value of mc is w*L^2/24.

-I have listed all the values for moments at points A, a’, b’, c’, and point c.
+I have listed all the moment values at points A, a’, b’, c’, and c.
 Considering the maximum value of the estimated moment value, which will be found to be equal to Wl2/12, we consider the absolute value of moments.

 Apply the equation for Cb to get the coefficient of moment for the fixed-end beam with three supports, two at the supports and one at the middle point.
 The value is 2.38.